kAPEXLab/C-Programming/Question-Bank/05-arrays-and-strings/Q3-2D-Word-Search-With-Wildcards.md

-# Word Search in a 2D Character Grid (8‑directional, Obstacles, Case & Wildcards)
+# Word Search in a 2D Character Grid

 **Title:** Count Word Occurrences in a 2D Grid with Guards (Strings + 2D Arrays)
 **Level:** Difficult